azurecorner/deployment-script-privately-over-a-private-endpoint-custum-dns-02/README.md

 In the article linked above, the Azure Container Instance resource is created automatically by the deployment script.
 But what happens if you use a custom DNS server?
 The limitation is that you cannot use a custom DNS server because the ACI is created automatically, and the only configurable option is the container group name.

-In this tutorial, I will demonstrate how to use a custom DNS server to run a script in Azure.
+In this tutorial, I will demonstrate how to use a custom DNS server to run a script in Azure Part2.

 ---
 To run deployment scripts privately, you need the following infrastructure: